anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-01.md

 # Module-01: Infrastructure provisioning

-In this module we will create the foundational infrastructure for the lab with Terraform.
+In this module we will create the foundational infrastructure for the lab with Terraform. <br>
+We will simply run through some steps, manually as well.

 <hr>